 The music in the game is great, it’s like a cheesy rock soundtrack which you can change by picking up the boombox and swapping out the cassette with ones you find in the van which I thought was a nice touch.
 The sounds the zombies make and the fact you can set timers on all your food so it gives you an audible alert was also very charming and adds to the immersion.

 PixelJunk VR Dead Hungry is a great game for showing off the brilliance of VR.
-It has all the things you’d want: use of move controllers, fully interactive environment, realistic looking reality and rock-solid mechanics.
+It has all the things you’d want: use of move controllers, fully interactive environments, realistic-looking reality, and rock-solid mechanics.
 However, the gameplay itself doesn’t vary much as you progress, adding only a few more options and bumping up the difficulty, meaning you just have to get faster at doing the same things.
-I really enjoyed playing this and can see it being a great game to challenge your friends at.
+I really enjoyed playing this and can see it being a great game to challenge your friends within.